-They also provided a basis for further feedback at the final Water for our Future Community Panel session in November 2021.
+They also provide a basis for further feedback and will be an input to our final Water for our Future Community Panel session in November 2021 - after which we will finalise our strategy.

 Engagement process

 Our engagement process is illustrated in in the diagram to the right and summarised in the tables overleaf.